bitshares/roadmap/README.md

 3) We welcome feedback on both the reference wallet and the style guide.
 Remember, *BitShares Group* is for the community, by the community.

-Ever since the launch of [Bitshares Group](https://BitSharesGroup.org), we strive to be transparent about how we operate.
+Ever since the launch of [BitShares Group](https://BitSharesGroup.org), we strive to be transparent about how we operate.
 This is one of our core values because we believe transparency is crucial to *BitShares Blockchain* success.

 The source code of this repository is licensed under the MIT License.